 I do not know what passed between the Admiral and Mr. Howard during the subsequent visit except a hearsay knowledge of parts of the conversation as related in my presence by Admiral Wilson later.”
 A1.2

-Roy Howard’s Premature Armistice memoir, 1936
+Roy Howard’s Premature Armistice, 1936

 Josephus Daniels’ memoirs, 1946